ryupold/rgb-pi/README.md

 This project was build on [The pigpio library](http://abyz.co.uk/rpi/pigpio)

 This project provides a server, written in in python.
-It can be connected by a simple TCP stream socket and controlled by command strings. (protocoll in development)
+It can be connected by a simple TCP stream socket and controlled by command strings.

 To control the whole thing there are mobile apps planned for various platforms:
   * Windows Phone